fatpixelstudio/StickyRice/README.md

 StickyRice assumes that you'll use stylesheets, javascript and other assets like in the (https://github.com/jolantis/altair)[Altair] starterkit.

+If you install this theme and find yourself baffled by the **StickyRice couldn't find your JSON hash files for CSS or JS** warning, it means that the CSS and JS assets (of Altair) couldn't be found.

 Classes on HTML elements are all in BEM notation.
+Javascript classes always start with ``js-``

 ## Header and footer

 This starter kit also assumes you'll be using some sort of critical css and an asynchronous style and script loader like (https://github.com/filamentgroup/enhance)[Enhance].
 The header.php and footer.php reflect that.

 If you're planning to use regular ``<link>`` and ``<script>`` tags loading these assets, feel free to do so!
+But you'll have to really dig into the header.php and the way it works.

 ## Recommended plugins